 I thought I’d researched quite well but the itineraries I’d planned were too optimistic.

 You need to reconcile yourself to the fact that there is way too much to see in Rome in 3 days.
 In fact there’s enough to do in Rome with teenagers to fill several trips.
-It’s especially true with children and teens that it’s always better to stop, take stock and have a gelato than plough remorselessly on to the next destination on the itinerary.
+It’s especially true with teens that it’s always better to stop, take stock and have a gelato than plough remorselessly on to the next destination on the itinerary.

 We hadn’t left it too late to enjoy the magic of Rome – it’s there whatever your age.
 And don’t forget – especially if it’s your first time in Rome – as long as you’ve tossed your coins into the Trevi fountain there’ll always be another time!